zulip/zulip/templates/zerver/help/create-your-organization-profile.md

 ## Change your organization's avatar

-{!follow-steps.md!} change the avatar your organization uses.
+Follow the following steps to change the avatar your organization uses.

 2. Under the **Organization avatar** section, click the **Upload new icon** button and select the image you would like to use from your computer.